 Hvar is an easy day trip from Split, as long as you book the right kind of ferry.
 Jadrolinija Lines has car ferries to Stari Grad and passenger-only catamarans to Hvar Town.
 You want the catamaran to Hvar Town, which takes one hour.
 (If you want to bring your car and drive around the island, take the car ferry to Stari Grad, which takes closer to two hours.)

-If you’d prefer to visit Hvar on a boat tour from Split, I recommend the Hvar, Pakleni, and Brač Catamaran Tour, which includes lunch and unlimited beer and wine.
+If you’d prefer to visit Hvar on a boat tour from Split, I recommend the Hvar and Pakleni Catamaran Tour, which includes lunch and unlimited beer, wine, soft drinks, and water.

 READ MORE: Building Sustainable Tourism in Hvar

 Have you seen photos of that incredible golden horn of a beach off the coast of Croatia?
 That’s Zlatni Rat on the island of Brač, near the town of Bol, and it’s a very easy day trip from Split!

 Bol is a lovely and underrated town on the island of Brač; I spent a full week there last year and loved the waterfront, stone houses, and tiny konoba restaurants.

 Zlatni Rat, the famous beach, is a short walk along the water from Bol.
 You might be a bit disappointed — it looks SPECTACULAR from the air but feels like a regular beach on the ground.
 And it is VERY illegal to drone here due to proximity to the air strips.
 Only people who receive special government permits can drone near Zlatni Rat.

 You can get here by booking a passenger-only catamaran ferry from Split to the town of Bol.
 You don’t want to take the car ferry to Supetar; it’s on the opposite side of the island from Bol.